shirokumakur0/shirokumakur0.github.io/_pages/cv.md

   * Graduate School of Information Science and Technology, The University of Tokyo -->
 * Apr.
 2025 -- present: Part-time Researcher
   * Center for Advanced Intelligence Project (AIP), RIKEN
 * Dec.
 2021 -- Mar.
-2025: Takuetsu Research Assistant (Excellent)
+2025: Takuetsu Research Assistant
   * Graduate School of Information Science and Technology, The University of Tokyo
 * Apr.
 2021 -- Mar.
 2025: Research Fellowship for Young Scientists (DC1)
-  * Japan Society for the Promotion of Science (JSPS)
+  * Japan Society for the Promotion of Science
 * Apr.
 2021 -- Sep.
-2022: Research assistant
+2022: Research Assistant
   * Graduate School of Engineering, The University of Tokyo
 * Dec.
 2020 -- Mar.
-2021: Technical assistant
+2021: Technical Assistant
   * Graduate School of Engineering, The University of Tokyo
 * Dec.
 2018 -- Sep.
 2020: Part-time Researcher
   * Center for Brain Science, RIKEN